top of page

 While living in Spokane, Janet logged more than 3500 hours volunteering at Spokane County Regional Animal Shelter (SCRAPS) in various capacities including leading orientation meetings with potential volunteers, training volunteers in the proper and safe way to interact with dogs, walking and socializing dogs, socializing cats, and as an adoption counselor assisting the public with finding the right pet.
 She also fostered kittens and dogs in her home.

-Janet presently lives with her rescue animals -- Penny, her 4 year old Beagle; and Trixie, her 5 month old kitten, who brings many laughs and great joy to her life.
+She presently lives with her rescue animals -- Penny, her 4 year old Beagle, and Trixie, her 5 month old kitten, who bring many laughs and great joy to her life.
 She has always loved interacting with animals and looks forward to bringing her skills and knowledge to the Carroll County Animal Protection League.

 FB_IMG_1737164864557.jpg